Learning Counterfactual Distributions via Kernel Nearest Neighbors: Introduction

 \subsection{Organization}

-\cref{sec : Problem set-up and Algorithm} introduces and discusses a novel kernel based factor model. \cref{section : algorithm} outlines our proposed kernel nearest neighbors~(\kerNN) algorithm and \cref{sec : Results} states guarantees for this algorithm under a variety of settings.
-The appendix contains proofs of the theoretical results, as well as an empirical guideline on implementing $\kerNN$ through cross validation.
+\cref{sec : Problem set-up and Algorithm} introduces and discusses a novel kernel based factor model. \cref{sec:algo} outlines our proposed kernel nearest neighbors~(\kerNN) algorithm and \cref{sec : Results} states guarantees for this algorithm under a variety of settings. \cref{sec:sim} contain empirical performance of $\kerNN$ for simulated data, and our method is applied to a real world dataset in \cref{sec:application}.
+The appendix contains proofs of the theoretical results, as well as some specifics on practical implementations of $\kerNN$.

 \paragraph{Notation} We set $\mu f = \int f (x) d\mu(x)$ and let $[n] = \{ 1, 2, ..., n \}$ for any positive integer $n$.
 For a point $x \in \mc X$, define $\dirac_x(y) = \indic{ y = x }$ as the indicator function, so that $\dirac_X$ for any random $X$ is the Dirac measure.
 For a vector $v\in\real^d$, its $j$th coordinate is $v(j)$, and a vector of ones in $\real^d$ is $\mbf 1_d$.
 For scalars or vectors $a_i$ with index $ i \in \mc I$, $\sbraces{a_i}_{i \in \mc I}$ denotes the set $\{ a_i : i \in \mc I \}$.
 If $\mc I = [N] \times [T]$ then $[a_{i, j}]_{(i, j)\in [N]\times [T]}$ denotes an $N\times T$ matrix with $a_{i, j}$ as entries.
 For a vector $x$ or matrix $A$, we denote their transpose as $x\tp$ and $A\tp$, respectively.
 For a function $g$ of two parameters $n$ and $m$, we write $g(n,m)=O(h(n,m))$ if there exists positive constants $c$, $n_0$, and $m_0$ such that $g(n,m) \leq c h(n,m)$ for all $n \geq n_0$ and $m \geq m_0$ \citep{cormen2022introduction}.
 We write $\Tilde{O}$ to hide any logarithmic factors of the function parameters.